MrFenrisWolfen/automated-whisper-smb/README.md

 not sufficient to simply install Docker; you also need the NVIDIA Container Toolkit and the appropriate drivers for a CUDA-enabled container.

+If needed [HERE](infos.md) is a Guide how to install Docker, Nvidia Driver and Nvidia Toolkit to a fresh Ubuntu 24.04 Server